 As noted above, minimum standards §748.1019 to §748.1023 outline supervision expectations for a transitional living program in a facility setting.
-But what about transitional living services in a facility setting and what about transitional living program offered by a foster home?
+But what about transitional living services in a facility setting and what about transitional living services or a transitional living program offered by a foster home?
 Both sets of minimum standards contain the following in §748.685 and §749.2593: